My favorite way of doing portraits

 Love an protect wildlife

 Animals are awesome and need our protection.
-Don’t hurt, kill or eat animals.
-It’s wrong.
+Please don’t hurt, kill or eat animals.